Comprehensive Mass Predictions: From Triply Heavy Baryons to Pentaquarks: Introduction

-Understanding the structure and mass spectrum of hadrons remains a central challenge in the non-perturbative regime of Quantum Chromodynamics (QCD).
-Although baryons and mesons are successfully organized within the quark model framework \cite{Heisenberg:1932dw, Gell-Mann:1964ewy,Gell-Mann:1962yej,Peskin:1995ev, Chodos:1974je}, their detailed properties ultimately emerge from strongly interacting quark and gluon fields, where perturbative methods cease to be reliable.
-In this domain, confinement, spin--flavor interactions, and dynamical mass generation intertwine in a highly non-trivial way, leaving the mass spectrum as a sensitive probe of QCD dynamics.
 Motivated by the scarcity of experimental information in the heavy sector, in particular for fully-heavy baryons and pentaquark exotics, we focus in this work on data-driven predictions of hadron masses as a complementary handle on the underlying non-perturbative structure.
 As a result, even after decades of progress, baryon spectroscopy continues to reveal new layers of complexity.

 Baryons, as half-integer spin fermions, include the most familiar building blocks of visible matter, namely the proton and neutron \cite{Yukawa:1935xg, Klempt:2009pi, Schumacher:2018evl}.
 Heavy baryons contain at least one heavy quark, such as charm or bottom, and may also include lighter quarks like up, down, or strange; in certain cases they can be composed entirely of heavy quarks.
 Over the past decade, a broad experimental program has substantially expanded the spectroscopy of strange baryons and of charmed and bottom baryons, including numerous excited states \cite{LHCb:2017uwr, Belle:2018mqs, LHCb:2020lzx, BESIII:2017rfd, CMS:2021rvl}.
 Representative milestones include the LHCb observation of five narrow $\Omega_c^0$ states with measured masses and widths \cite{LHCb:2017uwr}, the Belle discovery of the excited $\Omega(2012)$ baryon \cite{Belle:2018mqs}, and improved determinations of the $\Xi_b(5912)^0$ and $\Xi_b(5920)^0$ properties in the $\Xi_b^0\pi^+\pi^-$ spectrum \cite{LHCb:2020lzx}.
 At the same time, precision measurements of benchmark states such as the $\Lambda_c^+$ \cite{ARGUS:1988hly, ACCMOR:1992emn, CLEO:1995cbq, BESIII:2016yrc} and systematic studies of excited charm and bottom baryons at modern facilities \cite{BESIII:2017rfd, D0:2008sbw, CMS:2021rvl} provide stringent tests of hadron-structure models.
 Complementary measurements across LHCb, CMS, CDF, and Belle~II \cite{LHCb:2013wmn, CDF:2007oeq, CMS:2020zzv, Belle-II:2018jsg, CDF:2011ipk} continue to refine the experimental picture, while also underscoring that several sectors, most notably fully-heavy baryons, remain sparsely charted, motivating robust mass-spectrum predictions as an additional guide.